 These are half-hour discussions with students within 1-3 days of a student seeking CAPS services.
 Collaboratively, the counselor and student make decisions about the most effective next steps for support or treatment.

-First Counseling Appointments (FCA)
+First Counseling Appointments (FCA) / First Appointment (FA)

 These are 45-minute sessions which serve as a simultaneous process of evaluation and starting the brief counseling/therapy process.
 Students seen for an FCA usually continue as clients with that therapist.